Free Website Content - My Google Wish List

 Please, I'm begging, (groveling if it will help) create

-value, you could monitor Usenet for company or product names
+of the value, you could monitor Usenet for company or

-using RSS feeds.
-This would be an extremely easy way for
+product names using RSS feeds.
+This would be an extremely

-businesses (and Google users) to stay in tune with what
+easy way for businesses (and Google users) to stay in

-is being said on Usenet and in forums about specific topics.
+tune with what is being said on Usenet and in forums

 2. Privacy Policy.

-you are going to use the aggregate data you collect.
-While
+how you are going to use the aggregate data you collect.

-most of us realize that the personal information collected
+While most of us realize that the personal information

-is of little value, the aggregate data is extremely valuable.
+collected is of little value, the aggregate data is

-or determining trends.
-Many of us respect Google, its size
+trends.
+Many of us respect Google, its size and power,

-and power, but do not necessarily want to contribute to
+but do not necessarily want to contribute to Google's

-Google's additional growth.
-Implement a way for customers
+additional growth.
+Implement a way for customers wishing

 or tracked.